SeanWMurray/JSLines/README.md

 # JSLines

 A lightweight, zero-dependency charting library for high-density dashboards.
-Built on the Canvas API — no SVG, no frameworks, no build step required.
+Built on the Canvas API, no SVG, no frameworks, no build step required.

 ![JSLines demo showing sparklines with axes, hover tooltips, and gradient fills](screenshots/screenshot1.png)

 ## Why

+Built to support another project.
 Most charting libraries are built for one or two charts per page.
 When you need dozens rendering simultaneously — account balances, trend lines, working paper data — the DOM overhead of SVG-based libraries adds up fast.
 JSLines uses `<canvas>` directly, keeps allocations out of the render loop, and scales with `ResizeObserver` so layout changes don't trigger unnecessary redraws.

 ## Installation